 Age weakens the nerves inside your mouth and makes them far less sensitive.

-In such cases, you might not even feel any sensations of pain even if there are any.
-Visiting your dentist for routine oral check-ups every six months is a great way to make sure that your mouth is free from all dental issues.
+In such cases, you might not even feel any sensations of pain, even if there are any.
+Visiting your dentist for routine oral check-ups every six months is a great way to ensure that your mouth is free from all dental issues.

 We hope that these tips help you take good care of your oral hygiene and keep your smile brighter!

-At Hutch Family Dentistry Goose Creek, SC, we are a team of expert dentists that offer quality dentistry services.
-Whether you need to take a simple consultation regarding a small dental issue or you are in need of a surgical solution, our team will be here.
+At Huch Family Dentistry Goose Creek, SC, we are a team of expert dentists that offer quality dentistry services.
+Whether you need to take a simple consultation regarding a small dental issue or need a surgical solution, our team will be here.